Possessive articles indicate to whom or what something belongs. For example: Is this your pen? No, this is my pen.

 An infinitive is the base form of a verb, which has not been changed to show tense or given any endings.
 In German, an infinitive always ends in -en or -n, and is the form of the verb found in the dictionary (e.g. machen, gehen).

-Conjugation simply refers to a set of endings (and sometimes vowel changes) for verbs which help to mark person and tense.
+Conjugation simply refers to a set of endings (and sometimes vowel changes) for verbs that help to mark person and tense.
 For example, “to be” = I am, you are; sein = ich bin, du bist, etc.

 Declension refers to the change of article, adjective or noun depending on case.
 For example: Der nette Mann kauft der jungen Frau einen schönen Blumenstrauß.